-- CRJ 1313 INTRODUCTION TO CRIMINAL JUSTICE History, development, and philosophy of law enforcement in a democratic society, introduction to agencies involved in the administration of criminal justice; career orientation.
+- CRJ 1313 INTRODUCTION TO CRIMINAL JUSTICE This course is a general introduction to the history, development, and philosophy of law enforcement in a democratic society and the introduction to agencies involved in the administration of criminal justice and career orientation.
 Three hours lecture.
-Three semester hours credit. - CRJ 1323 POLICE ADMINISTRATION AND ORGANIZATION Principles of organization and administration in law enforcement as applied to law enforcement agencies; introduction to concepts of organizational behavior.
-Written report required of agency.
+Three semester hours credit. - CRJ 1323 POLICE ADMINISTRATION AND ORGANIZATION Internship in an approval criminal justice agency under supervision of the agency concerned and college instructor.
 Three hours lecture.
 Three semester hours credit.

 - CRJ 1363 INTRODUCTION TO CORRECTIONS An overview of the correctional field; its origins, historical and philosophical background, development, current status, relationship with other facets of the criminal justice system and future prospects.
 Three hours lecture.
-Three semester hours credit. - CRJ 2513 JUVENILE JUSTICE The role of police in juvenile delinquency and control.
-Organization, functions, and jurisdiction of juvenile agencies.
+Three semester hours credit. - CRJ 2513 JUVENILE JUSTICE Organization, functions, and jurisdiction of juvenile agencies.
 Processing, detention, and disposition of cases.
 Statutes and court procedures applied to juveniles.
 Three hours lecture.
 Three semester hours credit